vinuthakaranth/azure-docs/articles/machine-learning/concept-responsible-ai-dashboard.md

 - The Responsible AI dashboard currently supports regression and classification (binary and multi-class) models trained on tabular structured data.
 - The Responsible AI dashboard currently supports MLflow models that are registered in Azure Machine Learning with a sklearn (scikit-learn) flavor only.
 The scikit-learn models should implement `predict()/predict_proba()` methods, or the model should be wrapped within a class that implements `predict()/predict_proba()` methods.
 The models must be loadable in the component environment and must be pickleable.
-- The Responsible AI dashboard currently visualizes up to 5K of your data points on the dashboard UI.
-You should downsample your dataset to 5K or less before passing it to the dashboard.
+- The Responsible AI dashboard currently visualizes up to 5K of your data points on the dashboard UI in static view (with out compute connected).
+Once the compute is connected, dashboard with full data can be viewed.
 - The dataset inputs to the Responsible AI dashboard must be pandas DataFrames in Parquet format.
 NumPy and SciPy sparse data is currently not supported.
 - The Responsible AI dashboard currently supports numeric or categorical features.
 For categorical features, the user has to explicitly specify the feature names.
 - The Responsible AI dashboard currently doesn't support datasets with more than 10K columns.